 Intervene Only When Necessary

 While it's natural to wonder how often to express your dog's anal glands, it's important to realize that there isn't a specific timetable for you to follow.
 Under normal circumstances, the anal glands are able to function completely on their own without human intervention.
 Unless your dog has developed a problem, it is better to avoid routine expressing of the glands and let your dog's body function the way it was designed to do.
-Some dogs never need to have this done, while others may need the procedure occasionally or fairly regularly.
+Some dogs never need to have this done, while others may need the procedure occasionally.